Canon 1D Mark III vs 1Ds Mark III

-If the count of individual advantages (bullet points above) is taken as a guide, the match-up finishes in a tie (5 points each).
+If the count of individual advantages (bullet points above) is taken as a guide, the 1Ds Mark III comes out slightly ahead of the 1D Mark III (6 : 5 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.

 Expert reviews: Canon 1D Mark III vs 1Ds Mark III

 This is why expert reviews are important.
 The following table reports the overall ratings of the cameras as published by some of the major camera review sites (cameralabs, dpreview, ephotozine, imaging-resource, photographyblog).

 |Canon 1D Mark III»||-||-||-||o||-||Feb 2007||4,499||-||Canon 1D Mark III|